nicmart-dev/weather-mix/README.md

 Done as part of BrainStation Web API hackaton over 4h as a team of 4 people.

 # Credits
-- Thanks to @littlexu87 for implementing the HTML5 and using DOM API to integrate the two web APIs output.
+- Thanks to [Lucas Deng](https://github.com/littlexu87) for implementing the HTML5 and using DOM API to integrate the two web APIs output.
-- Thanks to @speedemon-21 for implementing the weather API https://openweathermap.org/api
+- Thanks to [Yuxin Zeng](https://github.com/speedemon-21) for implementing the weather API https://openweathermap.org/api
-- Thanks to @gracelau for implementing the look and feel using SAAS and CSS3
+- Thanks to [Grace Lau](https://github.com/gracelau) for implementing the look and feel using SAAS and CSS3
 - As for I, I implemented the cocktail API https://www.thecocktaildb.com/api.php

 # Behind the scenes